 - The warehouse operator divides the splits into transport units and presents the original export accompanying document and the copies of the accompanying documents for each split to the supervising customs office.

 - The identification data of the transport unit (vehicle registration number or container number) must be entered in the copy of the accompanying document for each split.
-The split consignment must leave the EU by truck.
+A split consignment leaving the EU by road must be transported by truck.

 - It is the responsibility of the warehouse operator to present the copy of the accompanying document for the loaded split consignment to the office of exit.